Quantum Immortality and Non-Classical Logic: Introduction

 The second critique, namely that our current theories of physics are non-computable, is the focus of the present work.
 Requiring a computable theory of physics is essentially the same as requiring all knowledge to be obtained through an algorithmic process in finite time.
 It is not the same as requiring only finite objects, but it does necessitate working within so-called non-classical logics, as we outline in detail below.
 The desirable quality of computability in the foundations of physics is not obtained by classical logic.

-Thus while probabilities and probabilistic thinking have been highlighted as potential concerns with Everett's argument \cite{lewis00,papineau04}, and while the role of the infinite and the infinitesimal in physics \cite{tegbook} have also been called into question in this context, to our knowledge no-one has examined the argument from a computable perspective before, and in particular from within non-classical logic.
+Thus while probabilities and probabilistic thinking have been highlighted as potential concerns with the QIA \cite{lewis00,papineau04}, and while the role of the infinite and the infinitesimal in physics have also been called into question in this context \cite{tegbook}, to our knowledge no-one has examined the argument from a computable perspective before, and in particular from within non-classical logic.

-Here we show that Everett's argument that we must reject all non-MWI interpretations of quantum mechanics is based on a classical understanding of limiting behaviours of functions which need not hold in other, non-classical logics.
-In particular, we show that the argument fails in a constructive logic called Recursive Constructive Mathematics, commonly referred to as RUSS, in which all results are computable.
-Within RUSS, we show that the existence of so-called \emph{pathological} probability distributions mean that we must reject Everett's argument that all non-MWI interpretations are wrong.
-However, we are able to show through a new argument that Everett's conclusion holds even in a universe (or universes) governed by such non-classical logics, thus strengthening the argument in favour of the MWI and requiring any counter-arguments to also be valid in these non-classical logics.
+Here we show that the testability of the MWI and the subjective evidence in support of the MWI given by the QIA are based on a classical understanding of limiting behaviours of functions which need not hold in other, non-classical logics.
+In particular, we show that the Quantum Immortality Argument fails in a constructive logic called Recursive Constructive Mathematics, commonly referred to as RUSS, in which all results are computable.
+Within RUSS, we show that the existence of so-called \emph{pathological} probability distributions mean that we must reject the QIA.
+However, we are able to show through a new argument that a constructive version of the QIA holds even in a universe (or universes) governed by such non-classical logics, and thus that the MWI remains (privately) testable and distinguishable from other interpretations of quantum mechanics.

-In \S\ref{sec:qi} we give a brief overview of Everett's argument for how the Everett Box implies a rejection of all non-MWI interpretations of quantum mechanics.
-Next, in \S\ref{sec:monk} we define computability and outline the arguments in favour of requiring computability in our theories of physics, before giving a summary of the main result from \cite{mjw} on which we base the principal argument in this paper.
-With this background we prove in \S\ref{sec:main} the Pathological Immortality Theorem, which shows that Everett's argument does not work in RUSS.
-However, in \S\ref{sec:restore} we present a constructive, computable proof that Everett's conclusion nevertheless holds in a universe whose logic is that of RUSS.
+In \S\ref{sec:qi} we give a brief overview of the QIA, and in particular how the Everett Box implies T1 and T2.
+Next, in \S\ref{sec:monk} we define computability and outline the arguments in favour of requiring computability in theories of physics, before giving a summary of the main result from \cite{mjw} on which we base the principal argument in this paper.
+With this background we prove in \S\ref{sec:main} the Pathological Mortality Theorem, which shows that the QIA does not work in RUSS.
+However, in \S\ref{sec:restore} we present a constructive, computable proof that Quantum Immortality nevertheless holds in a universe whose logic is that of RUSS.
+We call this argument the \emph{computable Quantum Immortality Argument}.
+It shows that the MWI is testable in a universe governed by computable logic.
 Finally, we summarise and discuss our results in \S\ref{sec:conc}.